ibnuda/fpmortals/manuscript/complete.md

   a |+| 0 == a
 ~~~~~~~~

-This is probably bringing back memories of `Numeric` from Chapter 4.
-There are
-implementations of `Monoid` for all the primitive numbers, but the concept of
-*appendable* things is useful beyond numbers.

 Pembicaraan ini membuat kita teringat tentang kennagan atas `Numeric` pada bab 4.
 Semua angka primitif mempunyai implementasi `Monoid`.
 Namun, konsep "*appendable*" /